Best Software

 Juro takes the opposite architectural bet from Spellbook: leave Word entirely and run the entire contract lifecycle in a browser-native rich-text editor.
 Real-time collaborative editing reduces some round-trips because legal, sales, and the counterparty can all see and respond to changes in a shared environment rather than emailing files back and forth.

 For multi-round, the real-time collaboration genuinely compresses some negotiations, particularly when the friction is "what version are we on?" rather than "what should we counter?"
-But Juro's playbook layer is lighter than Bind's or Ironclad's.
-There is no per-clause approval routing engine of the depth those tools offer, and AI-generated counter-proposals are less autonomous.
+But based on the vendors' published materials as of August 2026, Juro's playbook layer is lighter than Bind's or Ironclad's: we could not find a per-clause approval routing engine of the depth those tools document, and AI-generated counter-proposals are positioned as assistive rather than autonomous.
+Juro does ship an AI Assistant that drafts, and renewal reminders.

 Key features:

-- Lighter playbook governance vs Bind or Ironclad
+• Lighter playbook governance than Bind or Ironclad document

 Bottom line: the right choice when collaborative editing matters more than autonomous AI negotiation.
 The wrong choice if you specifically need playbook-driven autonomous counter-proposals across rounds.